BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 construction related expert witness designations, the Avoca, Texas Construction Expert Directory offers a wide range of trial support and construction consulting services to legal professionals and construction practice groups concerned with construction defect and claims matters.
-BHA provides general construction investigation, trial and claims support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house resources which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the organization brings national experience and local capabilities to Avoca and the surrounding areas.
+Leveraging from approximately 5000 building and claims related expert witness designations, the Avoca, Texas Construction Expert Directory provides a wide range of trial support and construction consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction related trial support and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house resources which comprise licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings national experience and local capabilities to Avoca and the surrounding areas.

 Construction Expert Witness News & Info